mattja/nsim/README.rst

 TODO
 ----

+-  Write statistical analyses applying to ensembles of repeated SDE simulations

+-  Directly support SDEs expressed in Ito form.
+(Currently need to write it in Stratonovich form as an intermediate step before simulating in nsim)

 -  Add support for models with time delays (DDEs and delay SDEs)

 -  Support network models of dynamical nodes, auto-generated from models